judsonlmoore/judsonlmoore.com/_posts/travel/destinations/scotland/2018-02-08-edinburgh-free-walking-tour.markdown

 ---
 title:						Edinburgh Free Walking Tour
 categories:				['travel guide']
 tags:
   - europe
   - scotland
   - edinburgh
 description:				The Edinburgh free walking tour by SANDEMANs is a great way to start your trip in Edinburgh and orient yourself to the city and to Scottish history.
-excerpt:		On my recent trip to Edinburgh, I kicked off my day with a free walking tour of the city.
-The experience proved to be a great way to orient myself to the city and to Scottish history.
-I took lots of photos and now share what I learned along the way.
 image:						/assets/images/2018/01/free-walking-tour-edinburgh-skyline.jpg
 ---

 I am believing more and more that **the very best way to start any trip** is with a free walking tour.
 These tours are offered in many of the world's top destinations and are a great way to quickly orient yourself to the highlights a city has to offer.
 Most walking tours do not go inside of the sites, churches, and castles, but rather offer stories and a local's perspective on what makes the city unique.
 If you kick off a weekend trip with a free walking tour, then you will be well-equipped to spend the next days getting to know the city in greater detail on your own.